If you want to start applying for funds and need to have basic knowledge about what to write, please look at the categories below.

 I own a business and I would like to help out, what do you need?

-We are very open to any kind of partnerships that benefit the elderly community.
+We are very open to any kind of partnerships that benefit your community and all chapters looking for partners.
 One way is to sponsor a trishaw and have your logo on it.
 It is a great way to show your care to the community.
 Second is that you can also let your employees be trained as pilots and let them ride during working hours.
 Besides this, for example, if you own a café you could invite our pilots and passengers for a free coffee when they are on their rides.

 It still seems like a lot of money – how can we raise the funds?